theseal666/racebox_gps_imu_streaming/README.md

+The `install.py` script doesn't handle the Git cloning or pulling processes natively—it assumes the code files are already sitting on the local drive in order to execute them and compile the service profiles.

+Because of that, downloading the code from GitHub and updating it later down the line should be documented manually right at the beginning of the setup workflow in the `README.md`.
-Here is the updated, clean `README.md` text incorporating a dedicated section for setting up the local virtual environment (`venv`) before installing dependencies.

-You can copy everything below this line directly into your file:
+Here is the fully updated, complete text for your **README.md** incorporating the Git setup commands.
+You can copy everything below this line directly:

 ---